miendinh/algorithms/README.md

 ## Algorithms

-"The great algorithms are the poetry of computation" ~Francis Sullivan~
+"The great algorithms are the poetry of computation" - Francis Sullivan -

 ### I. Data Structures
 | Order                         |Java|Scala|Python|